EarthAsylum/eacKeyValue/readme.md

     setKeyValue( $key, $value, [$expires], "sitewide");
     getKeyValue( $key, $default, "sitewide");

 `transient` - Treat this key/value as transient.
-When using an external object cache, the key/value is not stored in the database (assuming that the object cache stores it).
+When using an external object cache, the key/value is not stored in the key-value table (assuming that the object cache stores it). `transient` has no effect without an external object cache.

     setKeyValue( $key, $value, [$expires], "transient");